MAYFIELD

 Please read and complete the children’s entry form which requires your permission for them to enter and gives you the option to allow their name and photograph to be used in publicity by the Mayfield Horticultural Society or in the Village Newsletter.

-We’ll need the child’s full contact details written on the entry form click the link below to print out the form.
+We’ll need the child’s full contact details written on the entry form.

 Children aged 5-11 years, age to be taken into consideration.